Slack

 You will then see this permission screen.
 Click **Allow.**

-Afterward, you can re-use the newly created credential in your future workflows!
+Afterward, you can re-use the newly created connection in your future workflows!

 Slack will confirm that the user has been added.